-The Nominating and Corporate Governance Committee is responsible for determining criteria for service on our Board of Directors, identifying, researching and nominating directors for election by our stockholders, selecting nominees to fill vacancies on our Board of Directors or a committee of the Board of Directors, developing and recommending to the Board of Directors a set of corporate governance principles and overseeing the self-evaluation of the Board of Directors and its committees and evaluation of our management.
-The Nominating and Corporate Governance Committee considers nominees properly recommended by our stockholders.
-The members of the Nominating and Corporate Governance Committee are Messrs.
-Dunn, Haney and Ray, each of whom is not an interested person of us for purposes of the 1940 Act and is independent for purposes of the New York Stock Exchange corporate governance listing standards.
-Mr. Dunn serves as the chairman of the Nominating and Corporate Governance Committee are Governance Committee.
-The Nominating and Corporate Governance Committee are Corporate Governance Committee.
-The Nominating and Corporate Governance Committee Governance Committee are Committee Committee.
-The Nominating and Corporate Governance Committee Reserves as the chairman of the Nominating and Corporate Governance Committee Reserves Committee.
-The Nominating and Corporate Governance Committee Reserves Committee Reserves Committee Reserves Reserves
+The Nominating and Corporate Governance Committee is responsible for determining criteria for service on our Board of Directors, identifying, researching and nominating directors for election by our stockholders, selecting nominees to fill vacancies on our Board of Directors or a committee of the Board of Directors, developing and recommending to the Board of Directors as set of corporate governance principles and overseeing the self-evaluation of the Board of Directors and its committees and evaluation of our management.
+The Nominating and Corporate Governance Committee or the Nominating and Corporate Governance Committee are members of the Nominating and Corporate Governance listing standards.
+Mr. Dunn serves as the chairman of the Nominating and Corporate Governance Committee are to ne time during our 2010 fiscal year.

 The Nominating and Corporate Governance Committee will consider qualified director nominees recommended by stockholders when such recommendations are submitted in accordance with our restated and amended bylaws and any other applicable law, rule or regulation regarding director nominations.
-Stockholders may submit candidates for nomination for our board of directors by writing to: Board of Directors, Fifth Street Finance Corp., 10 Bank Street, Suite 1210, White Plains, NY 10606.
+Stockholders may submit candidates for nomination for our board of directors by writing to: Board of Directors, Fifth Street Finance Corp., 10 Bank Street, 12th Floor, White Plains, NY 10606.
 When submitting a nomination to us for consideration, a stockholder must provide certain information about each person whom the stockholder proposes to nominate for election as a director, including: (i) the name, age, business address and residence address of the person; (ii) the principal occupation or employment of the person; (iii) the class or series and number of shares of our capital stock owned beneficially or of record by the persons; and (iv) any other information relating to the person that would be required to be disclosed in a proxy statement or other filings required to be made in connection with solicitations of proxies for election of directors pursuant to Section 14 of the Exchange Act, and the rules and regulations promulgated thereunder.
-Such notice must be accompanied by the proposed nominee's written consent to be named as a nominee and to serve as a director if elected.
+Such notice must be accompanied by the prosed nominee's written consent to be named as a nominee and to serve as a director if elected.